-Notes: The creation date of this composite up to that time included only tax-exempt institutional accounts.
+Notes: The creation date of this composite is July 1992.
+Effective July 1, 2010, the composite was redefined to include both taxable and tax-exempt institutional accounts.
 The composite up to that time included only tax-exempt institutional accounts.
 The change provides increased transparency to prospective clients by reducing the number of separate composites maintained for this strategy.
 There has been no change in investment objective or management style.
 Clients or prospective clients should not assume that they will have an investment experience similar to that indicated by past performance results, as shown on the Schedule.
 Returns may vary based upon differences in account size, timing of transactions and market conditions at the time of investment.
 Performance during certain time periods reflects the strong stock market performance and/or the strong performance of stocks held during those periods.
-This performance is not typical and may not be repeated
+This performance is not typical and may not be repeated.

-Firm Definition: Atlanta Capital Management Company, LLC (Atlanta Capital or the Firm) is an SEC-registered investment advisor located in Atlanta, Georgia.
-The Firm became a majority-owned subsidiary of Eaton Vance and provides professional investment advisory services to a broad range of institutional and individual clients, and sub-advisory investment management to mutual funds and separately managed sub-advisory account programs.
+Firm Definition: Atlanta Capital Management Company, LLC (Atlanta Capital or the Firm) is an SEC-registered investment adviser located in Atlanta, Georgia.
+The Firm became a majority-owned subsidiary of Eaton Vance Corp. in 2001.
+Atlanta Capital operates as an independent subsidiary of Eaton Vance and provides professional investment advisory services to a broad range of institutional and individual clients, and sub-advisory investment management to mutual funds and separately managed sub-advisory account programs.
 Atlanta Capital includes all discretionary accounts under management in its composites; firm assets include nondiscretionary accounts as well.
-The Firm's list of composite descriptions and policies for valuing performance and preparing compliant presentations are available upon request.
-To request any additional information, please contact the Atlanta Capital Management Performance Department at 404-876-9411 or write to Atlanta Capital Management Company, LLC, 1075 Peachtree Street NE, Suite 2100, Atlanta, Georgia 30309, Attention Performance Department.
+The Firm's list of composite descriptions and policies for valuing portfolios, calculating performance and preparing compliant presentations are available upon request.
+To request any additional information, please contact the Atlanta Capital Management Performance Department at 404-876-9411 or write to Atlanta Georgia 30309, Attention Performance Department.